-Short-term: Continue researching and applying for social enterprise grants which are relevant to our clients long term needs.
-Building the capacity for the development of our social enterprises.
+Short-term: Continue researching and applying for social enterprise and community grants which are relevant to our clients long term needs.

 Long-term: To build on our current coffee cart as a social enterprise and explore other business case models for our clients and the organisation into the future.